jamhall/progressor/README.md

 A format can contain any valid ANSI codes to set colors.
 For example, for the minimal example above, we could make the `percent` text red.

     Progressor.addFormat('minimal', "Progress: \033[0;31m %percent%%\033[0m");

+Or you could use (https://github.com/marak/colors.js/)[colors.js] to set some nice colours:

+    Progressor.addFormat('minimal', "Progress: (%remaining_steps% steps remaining): " + "%percent%%".red.bold);

+This will output the percentage as bold and red.

 ### Custom placeholders